leey611/s25cc-python/week3-scrollart/README.md

 - commenting out or removing a block of code and see the change
 - modifying the conditionals

-The goal of this assigment is to learn to leverage the good of *open-source arts*, and learn to read other people's code. **Reading code is an effective way to learn to code!!** It's also okay to start from the basic ones, and you don't need to understand every detail of the code to be able to create a fun piece.
+The goal of this assingment is to learn to leverage the good of *open-source arts*, and learn to read other people's code. **Reading code is an effective way to learn to code!!** It's also okay to start from the basic ones, and you don't need to understand every detail of the code to be able to create a fun piece.
 Messing with or breaking the code is encouraged as well.

 **You must credit or reference the original artwork you are adapting**